GoogleChromeLabs/tooling.report/tests/code-splitting/subtests/between-workers/webpack/index.md

 result: fail
 ---

-Webpack will duplicate code in each worker bundle.
+Webpack will create and load duplicate copies of dependencies even if they're shared by each worker bundle.